Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bell Post Hill has 20 active public transport stops.
-These are served by two routes offering a total of 505 weekly passenger trips.
-Transport access is rated good with residents typically 260 meters from the nearest stop.
-Most residents commute outward, with cars being the dominant mode at 92%.
-Average vehicle ownership is 1.4 per dwelling.
-In 2021, 16.2% of residents worked from home, which may reflect COVID-19 conditions.
+These are served by two routes, offering a total of 505 weekly passenger trips.
+The area's transport accessibility is rated good, with residents typically living 260 meters from the nearest stop.
+Most residents commute outward daily, predominantly using cars (92%).
+On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, 16.2% of residents work from home, which may be influenced by COVID-19 conditions.

-Service frequency averages 72 trips daily across all routes, equating to about 25 weekly trips per stop.
+The service frequency averages 72 trips per day across all routes, equating to approximately 25 weekly trips per stop.

 Frequently Asked Questions - Transport